chanakyaitgithub/Emocare-/README.md

 - AI-driven chatbot automatically responds to emotions.
 - Enhances user experience and emotional well-being.

-### 3. Emotional Check and Paraphrasing
+### 3. Emotion Regulation and Paraphrasing
 - Detects and addresses emotionally charged conversations.
 - Promotes positive dialogue and reduces conflict through paraphrasing.
+- Paraphasing tool detects the emotion in a sentence and rephrases it.

 ### 4. Group Chat Management
 - Supports group chats for team collaboration.
-- Paraphrasing tool helps modulate tone in group chats to limit the number of fights.
+- Paraphrasing tool helps in modulating tone in group chats to limit conflict in the workspace.
 - Provides real-time feedback to reduce conflicts and improve communication.

 ## Installation